 Leaving a mark of God’s love in our community and the world

 We're changing up a few things this year, but don't worry-- we know we're a study spot and we don't plan on moving away from that strength.
 We are, however, a ministry of the church whose building we share, and we want to make efforts to build those ties in more visible ways to cultivate a culture of belonging in this space.

-We intend on accomplishing this in three ways this year.
+We intend on accomplishing this in three ways.